camunda-community-hub/pyzeebe/docs/source/decorators.rst

 TaskRouter Decorators
 ---------------------

-You can also add a decorator to a :class:`ZeebeTaskRouter`.
+You can also add a decorator to a :py:class:`ZeebeTaskRouter`.
 All tasks registered under the router will then have the decorator.

 .. code-block:: python